codyave/Plinkiac/README.md

 # Waukeepedia

 A place for Red Letter Media video transcripts.
-Each episode takes about three hours to transcribe, and with +250 episodes...well, you get the idea.
+Each episode takes about three hours to transcribe, and with +250 episodes out there...well, you get the idea.